How To (And Not To) Buy Into A Watch Bubble

 - Boom phase: Price increases gather momentum as more participants enter the market.
 The piece attracts widespread media coverage.
 Fear of missing out on what could be a once-in-a-lifetime opportunity spurs more speculation from an increasing number of buyers.
 Exuberance feeds on itself and prices take off.

 - Euphoria: Watch buyers throw both logic and caution out the window.
 Prices are really skyrocketing now.
 The watch “experts” invent new valuation metrics to justify the relentless price rise.
 Buyers at this point believe no matter how high prices go, there will always be others willing to pay more – the greater fool theory.

 - Prices top out: The price rocket finally reaches its apex of flight and heels over.
 Sellers start dumping.
 Profits narrow as prices fall.
 Now is when the bottom feeders emerge, thinking the bubble is gone and this is the time to pounce.
 It is not, at least not yet.
 Economist John Maynard Keynes said, “The markets can stay irrational longer than you can stay solvent.”
 Sage advice.

 - Losses mount: The market falls apart.
 Panic sets in for cash-strapped speculators (often found on eBay).
 They liquidate at any price.
 Finally, supply floods the market, overwhelming demand.
 Prices fall off the cliff.
 The bubble has burst.

 A word of caution

-Since the pandemic there has been a lot of cash sloshing around the international markets.
-Without travel to consume idle funds, some are turning to expensive collectables to occupy time and capital.
+Since the pandemic, there has been a lot of cash sloshing around the international markets.
+Without travel to consume idle funds, some are turning to expensive collectibles to occupy time and capital.
 Prices continue rising.

 Many of these people are astute investors in other things and they use this expertise in their watch dealings.
 They cannot help but feed their innate hunger for profit – even in our shared noble hobby.
 Inevitably this hunger will give way to the larger hobby of making money by flipping just another commodity.